 Great views, sunny and warm.
 That will eventually change.

 There are three metal footbridges along the lowest section of the path where it crosses burns or streams coming down off Meall an t-Suidhe.
-This is just above the intersection with the steep hostel path — the rain has started.
+They're along the main path just above the intersection with the steep hostel path.

 You can see here what I meant about the trail being on irregularly shaped rocks.